- Read the following description of the execution of Kenneth Stewart in Virginia on 23 September 1998.

 - With what average force does a typical person in the CCAT house push down on the pedals?

-- Which of these apparently similar rechargeable batteries is "best"?
+- Which of these apparently similar rechargeable batteries is "better"?
 Answer this by computing the…

 - charge in…